wgmo/graphtik/docs/source/arch.rst

         comes pre-configured with, ie, when no *plot-customizations* have yet happened.

     plot theme
+    theme expansion
-        The attributes of :class:`.plot.Theme` class, in use or in general.
+        The mergeable and auto-expandable attributes of :class:`.plot.Theme` instances in use.

-        The actual theme in-use is the :attr:`.Plotter.default_theme` attribute of the `active plotter`, unless overridden with the :obj:`theme` parameter when calling :meth:`.Plottable.plot()`.
+        The actual theme in-use is the :attr:`.Plotter.default_theme` attribute of the `active plotter`, unless overridden with the :obj:`theme` parameter when calling :meth:`.Plottable.plot()` (conveyed internally as the value of the :attr:`.PlotArgs.theme` attribute).

+        The following **expansions** apply in the attribute-values of ``Theme``
+        instances:

         .. include:: ../../graphtik/plot.py
-            :start-after: .. theme-warn-begin
+            :start-after: .. theme-expansions-start
             :end-before: .. theme-warn-end

 .. default-role:: obj